-Note 2 A study programme refers to Bachelor of Arts, Bachelor of Business Administration, Bachelor of Business Administration - Risk and Insurance Management, Bachelor of Science in Data Science, or Bachelor of Social Sciences.
-A Major programme refers to Bachelor of Arts in Animation and Digital Arts, Bachelor of Arts in Chinese, Bachelor of Arts in Cultural Studies, Bachelor of Arts in Contemporary English Studies, Bachelor of Arts in Global Liberal Arts, Bachelor of Arts in History, Bachelor of Arts in Philosophy, Bachelor of Arts in Translation, Bachelor of Arts in Visual Studies, Bachelor of Arts in Chinese Literature, History and Philosophy, Bachelor of Arts in Film and Media Studies, a student-designed Major, Bachelor of Business Administration, Bachelor of Business Administration - Risk and Insurance Management, Bachelor of Science in Data Science or Bachelor of Social Sciences.
+Note 3 A study programme refers to Bachelor of Arts, Bachelor of Business Administration, Bachelor of Business Administration - Risk and Insurance Management, Bachelor of Liberal Arts in Global Development and Sustainability, Bachelor of Science in Data Science, or Bachelor of Social Sciences.
+A Major programme refers to Bachelor of Arts in Animation and Digital Arts, Bachelor of Arts in Chinese, Bachelor of Arts in Cultural Studies, Bachelor of Arts in Contemporary English Studies, Bachelor of Arts in Global Liberal Arts, Bachelor of Arts in History, Bachelor of Arts in Philosophy, Bachelor of Arts in Translation, Bachelor of Arts in Visual Studies, Bachelor of Arts in Chinese Literature, History and Philosophy, Bachelor of Arts in Film and Media Studies, a student-designed Major, Bachelor of Business Administration, Bachelor of Business Administration - Risk and Insurance Management, Bachelor of Liberal Arts in Global Development and Sustainability, Bachelor of Science in Data Science or Bachelor of Social Sciences.